Sylius/Sylius-Docs/bundles/SyliusTaxonomiesBundle/installation.rst

         }
     }

-This `sylius_taxon_selection` type will add a select input field for watch taxonomy, with select option for each taxon.
+This `sylius_taxon_selection` type will add a select input field for the watch taxonomy, with a select option for each taxon.

 Container configuration
 -----------------------